Skip to main content

 What you don’t get

 • Methods like .reply() or .react().
 They depend on a live SDK connection.
-To respond, run spectrum-ts in a separate process and call space.send(...) against the space.id you got from the webhook.
-There is no HTTP send endpoint yet.
+To respond, run spectrum-ts in a separate process and reply through a live Space (from its messages stream, or rebuilt from the sender).
+There is no HTTP send endpoint, and no “get space by id” call, yet.

 • Internal provider state.
 Things like raw protocol headers, retry hints, and message acknowledgements are stripped before serialization.